alkem-io/alkemio/docs/technical-design.md

 # Cherrytwist - Technical Design Introduction
 This document provides an introduction to the technical design for Cherrytwist.
-It is still evolving and input is very welcome.
 It is assumed that the reader has already read the [Conceptual Design](./conceptual-design.md) document.

 The architecture is described along the following aspects:
 *   Design Principles